Kerryliu/subreddit-clustering-and-sorting/README.md

-# Sub reddit clustering and sorting
+# Subreddit clustering and sorting

  - parser.py parses the data from each subreddit, generating a list of relevant words that corresponds to that subreddit.
  - Once training is complete, classify.py can be used to classify sentences to subreddits based on similarity.